Newcastle International Chamber Music Series: Marmen Quartet

 What they’re playing

-Haydn’s ‘Dream’ quartet gets its name from the long-drawn violin tune in the Poco Adagio movement.
+Haydn was renowned for his sense of humour, for example, in his ‘Surprise’ symphony.
+We won’t spoil this joke for you.
 Bartók’s six quartets are considered among the pinnacles of 20th century chamber music, the second including an early example of his famous ‘night music’ effects.
 Benjamin Britten championed and recorded Purcell’s stately variations, which share a key signature with Debussy’s colourful quartet, famous for its quirky pizzicato scherzo and magical slow movement.

 Need to know